-Authority employees who retire are eligible for PEIA health and life benefits, provided they meet the minimum eligibility requirements of the PERS or meet certain other eligibility requirements of other CPRB sponsored retirement plans.
+Authority employees who retire are eligible for PEIA health and life benefits, provided they meet the minimum eligibility requirements of the PERS or meet certain other eligibility requirements of other West Virginia Consolidated Public Retirement Board (CPRB) sponsored retirement plans.
 RHBT provides medical and prescription drug insurance and life insurance benefits to those qualified participants.
 Life insurance is provided through a vendor and is fully funded by member contributions.
 The medical and prescription drug insurance is provided through two options; Self-Insured Preferred Provider Benefit Plan - primarily for non-Medicare-eligible retirees and spouses or External Managed Care Organizations - primarily for Medicare-eligible retirees and spouses.

-The RHBT Medicare-eligible retired employees and their Medicare-eligible dependents receive medical and drug coverage from a Medicare Advantage Plan.
+The RHBT Medicare-eligible retired employees and their Medicare-eligible dependents receive medical and drug coverage from a Medicare Advantage Plan administered by a vendor.
 Under this arrangement, the vendor assumes the financial risk of providing comprehensive medical and drug coverage with limited copayments.
 Non-Medicare retirees continue enrollment in PEIA's Preferred Provider Benefit or the Managed Care Option.
 The RHBT collects employer contributions for Managed Care Organization (MCO) participants and remits capitation payments to the MCO.
 Survivors of retirees have the option of purchasing the medical and prescription drug coverage.